top of page

 Our Team.

 We are the Angler!
-Jossette is our hard-working Editor and writer; Nafisah is our amazing Photographer and writer; Brooke is a guest writer and the new Editor of our sister publication 'The Odyssey'; and Angel is our talented Sports writer.
+Jossette is our hard-working Editor and writer; Nafisah is our amazing Photographer, Social Media Manager, and writer; Angel is our talented Sports writer; Cody is our newest writer.
 We love to write, take photos, and share the news with you!

 THE ANGLER